-ADHD Diagnosis and Treatment Specialist Questions and Answers
+ADHD Diagnosis and Treatment Specialist in Fort Worth, TX and Addison, TX

 ADHD is a genetic condition that afflicts many individuals.
 It can cause issues with school, work and socialization in both children and adults.
 Minor ADHD can be managed with lifestyle counselling and developing good habits, more severe symptoms can be treated with therapy and stimulants.
 Call us for more information or book a virtual consultation now.
 We have convenient locations to serve you in Fort Worth, TX and Addison, TX!

 Attention Deficit Hyperactivity Disorder is a neurodevelopmental disorder that often develops as early as 6 months with most symptoms manifesting before age 12.
 ADHD can greatly impact performance in school, social situations, recreational activities, and work.